 U.S. District Court for the Western District of Pennsylvania, April 28, 2021

+The plaintiff alleges that the decedent was exposed to asbestos products used with A.O.
+Smiths’ pumps aboard the USS Seawolf.
 All parties agreed that the substantive law of Pennsylvania applied.
 As to causation, Pennsylvania has adopted the frequency, regularity, and proximity standard.
-At the summary judgment stage, the court is to determine whether “a jury would be entitled to make the necessary inference of a sufficient causal connection between the defendant’s product and the asserted injury.”
-With regard to the proximity prong, “a plaintiff cannot merely show that the product was present at the plaintiff’s workplace; he must present evidence to establish that the the plaintiff inhaled asbestos fibers of the specific product of a manufacturer.”
+At the summary judgment stage, the court is to determine whether “a jury would be entitled to make the necessary inference of a sufficient causal connection between defendant’s product and the asserted injury.”
+With regard to the proximity prong, “a plaintiff cannot merely show that the product was present at the plaintiff’s workplace; he must present evidence to establish that the plaintiff inhaled asbestos fibers of the specific product of a manufacturer.”
 In addition, “[a] the plaintiff cannot survive summary judgment when mere speculation would be required for the jury to find in the plaintiff’s favor.”
 Further, “[s]imply establishing that a defendant’s product was merely present at a plaintiff’s place of work is insufficient … Instead, the plaintiff must show “a high enough level of exposure that an inference that the asbestos was a substantial factor in the injury is more than conjectural.” (internal citations omitted).